Londoners urged to stay vigilant at Christmas events amid terror fears

-Big Crowds, Big Risks
+Big Crowds, Bigger Targets

 “London hosts some of the biggest and most popular events in the UK during the festive season.
 Sadly, as shown by the recent attack on Sydney’s Jewish community during a Hanukkah event, these gatherings can attract terrorist threats.”

-DAC Savell added: “We want everyone to enjoy the festive season feeling safe.
+DAC Savell said: “We want everyone to enjoy the festive season feeling safe.
 Don’t assume someone else will report a concern.
 If something doesn’t feel right, say something.
 Even a quick chat with security or a phone call to the police could make all the difference.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.